jscherer92/Quark/README.md

 # Current Footprint
 Quark, with ChakraCore and a full IE11 browser is sitting at 9MB of RAM usage with the debugger attached and no object cleanup.
 It is also sitting at 198KB for an exe and 5 MB for the ChakraCore.dll of disk usage.
 I will do some more testing around it without Chakra or with V8.
 There will most likely be different configurations that will allow people to create very simple applications.
 More info on footprint coming in the near future!

-# Update for the Future
-So, after sometime of building the PoC in Windows and just generally getting my bearing on the C++11 and C++14 standard, I have decided to go in a different direction.
-This direction may alienate people from the project, but I do blieve that it will benefit the project in the long run.

-After working with a couple modern system languages, Rust and Go (yes, I do consider Go a systems language), I had first decided to use C++.
-It was something that I knew quite well, but I also knew many of the shortcomings of it.
-After studying what I had built, the Chromium browser, the V8 engine, Charka, etc. it made me realize how much I did not enjoy writing in C++.
-While the challenges I faced were fun, tackling them in something that I did not enjoy writing in lead me to not want to work on the project.

-So what does this mean?
-I have decided to use a newer language called Crystal: https://crystal-lang.org.
-I have had quite an enjoyable time with it and I do believe the syntax is way more inviting to write in than C++.
-On top of this, I do believe that it is going to a great language for systems programming and will further the development of this project quite well.

-One area that this is going to sour the discussion, for now, is in the Window's development.
-At this point, I am going to halt the development for Windows and move over to MacOSX.
-Crystal still does not have all the pieces in place to make it work well in Windows and so I believe running in the Unix system will provide a better development experience.
-I will be following their development of the Window's branch and will start work once it is up and running.

-The current PoC code will live on, and I will make sure that it stays there, but I will be making this change.

 # Update Febuary 2019
 It has still been my goal to figure out the best solution to this problem that currently plagues the hybrid desktop application ecosystem.
 While some of my interests have moved onto other fields, I have still been studying up on the best way to build this application.